 2. Choosing to Exclude Coverage in the US

-International health insurance offer medical coverage all around the globe.
+International health insurance offers medical coverage all around the globe.
 However, most plans will either include or exclude medical treatment in the USA, which is probably the most expensive place to obtain medical treatment.
 Choosing to exclude medical coverage in the US will lower your premium significantly.
 The Cigna global medical plan we offer will only charge a slight premium for USA coverage if you are a US citizen.

 3. Payment Method